m-millions/process-new-contacts/README.md

 The reason why they should be there is that the current logic will not process a record if one or more of the elements being passed fails the validation.
-The break here ensures the rest of the record isn't iterated through, because that is a waste of CPU cycles.
+The break here ensures the rest of the record isn't iterated through, because that is a waste of CPU cycles ( though that is negligable when processing a file this size, it does make a difference whe processing larger data files, or processing data on across multiple physical and memory nodes ).
 Even though the breaks are commented out the record will not be passed to the final JSON object for comsumption by a client.

-Sample output to the console for each record that fails to process:
+Sample output to the console for each record that fails to process looks like

-Sample errors printed to the console:
+this:

     Record is not a valid length.
     [5]